Batu Caves – Complete Visitor Guide

 Frequently Asked Questions About Batu Caves

-The complex closes in the evening (staircase access typically ends at 8:30 PM).
-The statue and base area are sometimes illuminated after dark, but temple access is not available.
-Check the Batu Caves opening hours for exact closing times.
+No. Staircase access to the Temple Cave typically ends at around 8:30 PM, and the main gate closes at 9:00 PM.
+The Lord Murugan statue and base area are sometimes illuminated after dark, but the Temple Cave itself is not accessible in the evening.
+See the Batu Caves opening hours guide for current closing times and any changes during festival periods.